xcart/xcart-docs/_pages/kb_en/users/user_roles.md

 Other roles provide limited access to just some of the features.
 This may be described by the following permissions:

    * Manage catalog – enables users having the role to edit the shop inventory;
-   * Manage users – gives users permissions to edit user profiles;
+   * Manage users – gives users the permissions to view, edit and delete user profiles;
+   * Manage administrators – gives users the permissions to view, edit and delete administrator profiles;
-   * Manage orders – enabled users to view orders and perform actions on them.
+   * Manage orders – enables users to view orders and perform actions on them.

 This list may be further extended by custom modules or other X-Cart add-ons from the Module Marketplace.
 For example, the module Simple CMS adds two more permissions to the list: